jay-pee/awesome-hackchinese/readme.md

 # Awesome List: Hack Chinese [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) <!-- omit in toc -->

 > A curated list of awesome resources for hacking the Chinese language.
-> APIs, packages, libraries, open source software are listed here which
+> APIs, packages, libraries, open source software, etc. are listed here which
 > you can use for programming stuff around the topic of learning Chinese.

 RIGHT NOW THE LIST IS WORK IN PROGRESS.
 PULL REQUESTS ARE HIGHLY APPRICHIATED!